minimob/video-ad-serving-android/README.md

 </ol>

 <h3>Importing the Minimob ad-serving module to your project</h3>
-<p>You can import the required Minimob ad-serving module either manually or automatically.</p>
+<p>You can import the required Minimob ad-serving module either from the source code or from online repositories.</p>
 <h5>Importing the source code</h5>
 <p>First, download the current project from Github and import the <strong>minimob-adserving</strong> module to your project.</p>
 <p>Then, assuming you are using <strong>Gradle</strong>, go to the <strong>build.gradle</strong> script file of your app module and add the following line in the <strong>dependencies</strong> block:</p>